HOME | THE ACADEMY | INSTRUCTORS | CLASSES | SEMINARS | KNOWLEDGE | SHOP

 6. Mental Focus.
 Be sure not to let your mind distract what you are doing and focus on your movement so that your internal and external are well integrated.

-Set As Homepage Add To Favorites Print This Page Email This Page Visited 12189 Times Since 03/27/07 Last Modified 5/7/2010 Provide Feedback !Discuss This Page !Rate This Page
+Print This Page Email This Page Provide Feedback Visited 206414 Times Since 03/27/07 Last Modified 11/22/2025 Share This Page on Twitter Share This Page on Facebook

 Northern Shaolin Kung Fu and Tai Chi Academy Northern Shaolin Kung Fu and Tai Chi Academy